 The third picture

-In the fourth spread, the teachers made two discoveries I hadn’t previously noticed.
-One was the color of the children’s clothes and the color of their father (Mr. Zhu)‘s socks: red for the former and blue for the latter.
-It’s unusual for adult men to wear pure blue socks, and in this picture book, the red and blue clothing likely symbolizes importance.
-Following this line of thought, in the sixth spread (Watching TV After Dinner), the blue of the father’s socks and the red of the lamp above the TV stand out.
-By the fourteenth spread (Dad Cooking with the Children, Mom is also happy), the father’s blue has changed from socks to kitchen gloves, the child’s red has become an apron, and Mom’s outfit is heavily red (sweater) and blue overalls (car repair work clothes)!
+In the fourth double-page spread, the teachers made two discoveries I hadn’t noticed before.
+One was the color of the child’s clothes versus the color of the father’s (Mr. Zhu’s) socks—the former was red, and the latter was blue.
+It’s unusual for an adult man to wear bright blue socks, and in this picture book, red and blue clothing likely symbolize importance.
+Following this line of thought, in the sixth illustration (watching TV after dinner), the father’s blue socks and the red of the lamp above the TV stand out.
+And as the story progresses to the fourteenth double-page spread (Dad cooking with the children, Mom is also happy), the father’s blue has changed to kitchen gloves, the child’s red to an apron, and the mother is wearing large patches of red (a sweater) and blue overalls (a car mechanic’s uniform)!

 http://landaishu.zhongwenlink.com/home/upload20083/201083164627581.jpg